Wiki.js

 Wiki.js is a wiki engine running on Node.js and written in JavaScript.
 It is free software released under the Affero GNU General Public License.
-It is available as a self-hosted solution or using "single-click" install on the DigitalOcean and AWS marketplace.
+It is available as a self-hosted solution or using "single-click" install on the DigitalOcean marketplace.

 Features

 Markdown editor

 Content is written using the Markdown syntax, using a visual editor, and saved directly as Markdown files.

 Git-backed storage

 Content is continuously synced with a remote Git repository, which serves both as a backup and single source of truth in case of restores or multiple servers setup.
 Git in 2.x is optional and can be replaced with other storage providers.

 Integrated access control

 Access can be given to all or specific sections of the wiki.
 Guest view is supported.
 More integrations are planned to be added in the next major upgrade to Wiki.js.

 Authentication

 Authentication with Wiki.js can be done in many ways.
-Some popular authentication methods are Local Authentication, LDAP/Active Directory, Google OAuth, GitHub or SAML 2.0.
+Some popular authentication methods are Local Authentication, LDAP/Active Directory, Google OAuth, GitHub, Discord or SAML 2.0.
 With future updates, more providers are being added such as Microsoft and Central Authentication Service.